jpbaiense/driver_health_system/README.md

 The driver setup was accomplished using nRF Connect SDK.
 The source code is found at `Firmware/driveguardian/` and the directory structure is automatically created by the SDK.
 It is as follows:

-* build: compiled output file of the project
+* build -> compiled output file of the project
-* inc: include directory
+* inc -> include directory
-* src: source directory
+* src -> source directory
-* CMakeLists.txt: building file
+* CMakeLists.txt -> building file
-* nrf52dk_nrf522832.overlay: device tree configuration file
+* nrf52dk_nrf522832.overlay -> device tree configuration file
-* prj.conf: system-wide settings file
+* prj.conf -> system-wide settings file

 <p align="right">(<a href="#readme-top">back to top</a>)</p>